megleedev/Survival-Game-Live-Project/README.md

 Below is a detailed description of the major features and a general description of other functionality implemented during each Story.

 ## Landscape and Structures 🌅
-For this story I chose a few asset packs listed in the Unreal Marketplace.
+For this Story I chose a few asset packs listed in the Unreal Marketplace.
 The first is Deep Elder Caves by Alexander Sychov which contains cave features, mushrooms, statues, rock formations, and flowers.
 The second is Animal Variety Pack by PROTOFACTOR INC which contains models and animations for five different animals.
 Using these assets and the Unreal Landscape Tool, I created a basic cave level with a shore and a waterfall leading out of the other side.
-With moss and water textures from the Starter Content I made the floor of the cave appear covered in moss and damp.<br>
+With textures from the Starter Content I made the floor of the cave appear covered in moss and damp.<br>

 ![Screenshot 2023-12-03 021028](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/a1ca3089-dbee-46bc-9f7b-a04e3e71ecf2)
 > [!NOTE]
 > *Overhead view of the level.*

 ## Movement and HUD 🏃
-This story began the groundwork for the resource management functionality.
-After placing the First Person Character and setting the starting position, I created the HUD widget and decided on a design for the resource bars.
+This Story began the groundwork for the resource management functionality.
+After placing the First Person Character and setting the starting position, I created the HUD widget and decided on a design for the Resource Bars.
 I thought about adding horizontal bars that would sit in the bottom left corner of the screen, but it looked a bit too cluttered and took up too much area.
-Ultimately I chose a circular bar to display the player resources so I created a custom material that would gradually decrease as the player took actions in game. <br>
+Ultimately I chose a circular bar to display the player stats so I created a custom material that would gradually decrease as the player took actions in game. <br>

 ![Screenshot 2023-12-03 021932](https://github.com/megleedev/Survival-Game-Live-Project/assets/127007134/0789598a-0d6c-4e4c-85be-68b6fbcecc32)
 > [!NOTE]
 > *Blueprint for the Circular Bar material.* <br>

-Once the material was finished I created an instance of it so it could be recolored for each of the player resources and added them to the HUD Canvas Panel.
-I resized the stat bars depending on their importance as well to make them more visible to the player - Health and Stamina bars were larger and Food and Water bars were smaller: <br>
+Once the material was finished I created an instance of it so it could be recolored for each of the player stats and added them to the HUD Canvas Panel.
+I resized the stat bars depending on their importance as well to make them more visible to the player - Health and Stamina bars are larger and Food and Water bars are smaller: <br>
     🔹Red -  Health <br>
     🔹Green - Stamina <br>
     🔹Orange - Food <br>